jlpdeveloper/service-dependency-api/README.md

 A RESTful API service designed to map dependencies between services and provide basic information about services in your ecosystem.

 _Note_ This API was designed as a project to learn Go.
-If you wish to use it you can, but you should put it behind an API gateway or something to make it secure.
+If you wish to use it, you can, but you should put it behind an API gateway or something to make it secure.

 ## Overview